studiowolf/sw-ready/README.md

 ## Good to know

-As the plugin adds Studio Wolf branding to your /wp-admin/  you might want to change some things.
+As the plugin adds Studio Wolf branding to your `/wp-admin/`  you might want to change some things.
 A good hook to change some basic information that gets added is `sw_ready_settings`.
-Paste the code below in your theme's functions.php.
+Paste the code below in your theme's `functions.php`.

 ```php
 function change_brand_settings($settings)